FAQs for Undergraduate Students

 - What is a PE?

 A Professional Engineer (PE) is someone who has obtained a license to practice engineering from their state’s licensure board.
 Professional licensure protects the public by enforcing the standards of engineers.
 Becoming a licensed Professional Engineer can sometimes allow you to rise to management positions more quickly or earn a higher salary than your colleagues.
-There are several steps to becoming a PE, including earning EIT certification, graduating from an ABET accredited engineering program (see below), and passing the national Principles and Practice of Engineering Exam, passing any state-specific exams, and obtaining state-specific qualifying experience.
+There are several steps to becoming a PE, including earning EIT certification and passing the national Principles and Practice of Engineering Exam, passing any state-specific exams, and obtaining state-specific qualifying experience.

 For more information, please visit: http://www.nspe.org/resources/licensure/what-pe